uktrade/data-hub-frontend/README.md

 3. By default, the frontend container will use the mock-sso instance specified in `docker-compose.yml`.
 To use this, you will also need to specify the `MOCK_SSO_USERNAME` environment variable in `.env`.
-    This value should correspond with an `Advisor.email` value in the Data Hub backend
+    This value should correspond with an `Advisor.email` value in the Data Hub backend.

 4. Optionally, you can point the frontend to a different backend by specifying an `API_ROOT` in `.env`. e.g. To connect the frontend docker container to the